A New Study In The Journal Of Pediatrics Says Maybe It’s Not Social Media, But Helicopter Parenting That’s Making Kids Depressed.

 Have the recent terrorist attacks made me nervous and over protective – what message are my kids receiving from my actions?

 What are the implications for my child, who becomes a young adult, who then becomes a parent, of my mollycoddling them now?

 In what way does robbing them of independence serve them?

-I’m on 01883 818329 if you’d like to explore healthy ways to give your kids autonomy and independence.
+I check out my Coaching Programmes if you’d like to explore healthy ways to give your kids autonomy and independence.